Sir-Batman/ros-wsl-install-guide/README.md

 Restart the client for the change to take effect.

+2. Copy and Paste: Pasting into the shell can be done by right-clicking the shell.
+There are some references to an "Enable Ctrl-Shift-C/V" for copy and paste option found [here](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/), but it was not available on my version.
+I would suggest trying to see if the option is available first.

+3. Locating the Linux folder in Windows Explorer.

+Per this [post](https://askubuntu.com/questions/759880/where-is-the-ubuntu-file-system-root-directory-in-windows-subsystem-for-linux-an), the `/` directory in the Linux shell can be found by navigating to `C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState` in Windows Explorer.

+Your `/home` or `~` directory will be located in `C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home`.
+This will let you open files/folder from the Windows-side outside the shell.

+If you do not see the `AppData` folder on Windows, you will need to enable Hidden items by

+1. Open a Windows Explorer window
+2. Under the `View` Tab, under the `Show/hide heading`,  Check the `Hidden Items` checkbox.

 ## Install ROS

 1. Setup your computer to accept software from packages.ros.org.